savoirfairelinux/cqfd/README.md

 A flavor will typically redefine the keys of the build section: command, files, archive.

+Flavors from a `.cqfdrc` file can be listed using the `flavors` argument.

 ### Environment variables ###

 The following environment variables are supported by cqfd to provide